maxriek/3D-Microbe-Tracking/README.md

 - the script requires `<path_to_mhi>` to contain two files: `<data_set>_mhi.npy` and `<data_set>_mhi.png`
   For instance: when dataset is `DS1` then the files should be `DS1_mhi.npy`and `DS1_mhi.png`
-- the seed can be set by clicking on the mhi or by providing the x and y coordinated from the command line.
+- the seed can be set by clicking on the mhi or by providing the x and y coordinates from the command line.
 - example run:

   ```